 Roots and Shoots is a movement founded by Jane Goodall to bring together young people to work on environmental conservation and humanitarian issues.
 It focuses on “best practices in Service Learning to grow compassion and action in young changemakers.”

 Rato Bangala has five Makerspaces dedicated to the STEAM program.
 Students use appropriate material and engage deeply as they figure out solutions.
-The annual A-Level Science Expo showcases student projects to high school students in three districts.
+The annual A-Level Science Expo showcases student projects for high school students in three districts.

 Chhanda ka Kabita